section-engineering-education/engineering-education/content/articles/springboot-antmatchers/index.md

 ﻿
 ### How to set up permissions to URL using the Springboot Ant-Matcher
-Typically, a developer builds an API for consumption by other applications or services.
-You are expected to make your application communicate the data it fetches from the database to the client or the processed data it receives from the requesting service.
+As a backend developer, the API you build would typically be for consumption by other applications or services.
 The sensitivity of the data carried by an application varies from application to application.
-Hence, it is ideal that as a developer building a backend service, only authenticated users should have access to these data based on their level of authorisation.
+Hence, it is ideal that when building a backend service, only authenticated users should have access to these data based on their level of authorisation.

 ### Key takeaways:
 In this article:
 - We’ll have an overview of the need to secure your application.
 - We’ll dive further into the Springboot Antmatcher technique of securing an application.